-Our boss Frank Pearson sent out a random email to our department that Monday, a short work week with Thanksgiving in a few days.
-We worked in the ad department for a leading appliance retailer, and in those sloppy matter-of-fact phrases without any punctuation, Pearson wrote: “Short notice guys have an idea meeting offsite tomorrow 9 a.m.
-Starbucks.
-Bring laptops.”
+Our boss sent out a random e-mail to our department on that Monday before Thanksgiving.
+I worked in the ad department for a leading retailer, and in those sloppy matter-of-fact phrases without any punctuation, boss man Pearson wrote:

 Linda Felton replied back to ALL:

 “Nice!
-Can we dress down?
-Also, you still want me to help control the stampede of the wild buffalo early Friday morning?”
+You want me to help control the stampede of the wild buffalo early Friday morning?”

-My coworker, Leslie Blare, scooted her chair up to my cube.
-She sat to my right, in the newer cube, eco-friendly, as I still worked in one from the late 1980s.
-Leslie insinuated confidence and influence, perhaps an attraction toward me.
-I was dragging that morning after I tossed and turned in the night, unable to get a sound sleep.
-Molly, my beagle-mix, had a rough night snorting and breathing.
-She was almost fourteen years old.
-My mind jumped from her fading health back to Leslie, then to Pearson’s email again.
+Coworker, Leslie Blare scooted her chair up to my cube.
+She sat to my right, in the newer cube.
+Leslie was confident and talkative; I felt a subtle attraction toward her.
+That morning I was tired after being up most of the night with Molly, my beagle-mix; she had a rough night breathing.
+She was almost fourteen, and my thoughts jumped from her fading health back to Leslie, then to Pearson’s e-mail again.

 “So cool,” said Leslie.
 “Pearson must’ve read what I sent him yesterday.”

 “You suggested to Pearson that we meet at Starbucks?
 Why?”

 “It was a forward on office productivity.
 An article about how creativity and performance increase when taking your teams to offsite locations every now and then.”

 “Hey, anything to break up the monotony around here,” I said.

 I caught a glimpse of her face from the corner of my eye.
 I imagined that she was pressing her lips together, waiting for a reply.
 Those lips, I thought.
 I would rather be with Leslie on a date than be talking business crap, or be compressed together with other employees at a noisy Starbucks.